-Funding Opportunity: FY 2018-19 Page 19 of 54 The Principal Investigator must have the skills, knowledge and resources necessary to carry out the proposed research as well as possess personal interest, commitment and expertise consistent with the goals of the Ed and Ethel Moore Alzheimer's Disease Research Program.
-The Principal Investigator (PI) must hold a research or health professional doctoral level degree, i.e. a MD, PhD, MD/PhD, DO/PhD, DO, DNS/DNSc (Doctor of Nursing Science) or equivalent.
+The Principal Investigator must have the skills, knowledge and resources necessary to carry out the proposed research as well as possess personal interest, commitment and expertise consistent with the goals of the Ed and Ethel Moore Alzheimer's Disease Research Program.
+The Principal Investigator (PI) must hold a research or health professional doctoral level degree, i.e. a MD, PhD, MD/PhD, DO/PhD, DO, DNS/DNS(c) (Doctor of Nursing Science) or equivalent.
 The PI must be in good standing and judged to have the appropriate training, level of authority and responsibility to direct the research program or project outlined in the grant application to the Ed and Ethel Moore Alzheimer's Disease Research Program.
 The PI is responsible to ensure the proper conduct of the research program or project, comply with all of the requirements of the Ed and Ethel Moore Alzheimer's Disease Research Program, and submit all required reports.
 The PI is the one individual designated by the applicant organization to direct the project to be supported by the grant, is responsible and accountable to the applicant organization officials for the proper conduct of the project.
 The PI must have research experience and the time commitment so as to supervise the project directly and in person.

-An application submitted by any existing established university or research institute which collaborates with a clinical organization or community-based or hospital-based, free-standing Memory Disorder Clinic/Center must show a clear and high quality research relationship, collaboration, infrastructure, and protocol in the application.
+Funding Opportunity: FY 2019-20 Page 19 of 53 An application submitted by any existing established university or research institute which collaborates with a clinical organization or community-based or hospital-based, free-standing Memory Disorder Clinic/Center must show a clear and high quality research relationship, collaboration, infrastructure, and protocol in the application.
 Such an application must identify clearly who is the one Principal Investigator designated by the applicant organization as legally responsible to direct the grant project.
 The Principal Investigator is responsible and accountable to the applicant organization officials for the project's scientific and technical direction as well as the proper conduct of the project.
 There may be multiple collaborators on a project, but there must be only one Principal Investigator.

 To be eligible as a Principal Investigator at an eligible institution, the individual must be a full-time faculty member or researcher employed by the lead institution by the time the application is submitted and may have a joint appointment by more than one research institution that totals full time employment.
 Temporary faculty members/researchers, even though full-time, are not eligible to apply.
 The license of the Principal Investigator must be up to date and in good standing in the State of Florida.
+Only U.S. citizens or permanent residents may be principle or co-principle investigators.

-The Principal Investigator must be a U.S. citizen or permanent resident; unauthorized aliens shall not be employed pursuant to §274A(e) of the Immigration and Naturalization Act (8 U.S.C.
+Non-principle investigators may be employed on the grant with an authorized visa (i.e., J-1 visa).
+Unauthorized aliens shall not be employed pursuant to §274A(e) of the Immigration and Naturalization Act (8 U.S.C.
 1324a), section 101 of the Immigration Reform and Control Act of 1986, and Florida Executive Order 11-02.